-- Incorporates the voice of people with lived experience: any activity we commission incorporates the voice of people with lived experience of gambling harms as a fundamental check on the relevance and quality of the work we do.
-This extends to evaluation activity as much as any other. - Is robust and credible: using appropriate evaluation approaches to generate robust evidence, perceived as credible by stakeholders. - Is independent: there are significant advantages in independent evaluations which are perceived as more objective and robust, resulting in more credible results and increased stakeholder confidence. - Is underpinned by a robust theory of change: each project/programme we commission will be underpinned by clear logic models (see appendix A for a worked example). - Reflects and reinforces GambleAware's values: evaluation will be undertaken in accordance with GambleAware's values demonstrating a commitment to: - acting with integrity; - being evidence-based; - o maximising impact and value for money. - Is proportionate: any evaluation undertaken will be proportionate to the project(s) to be evaluated.
-The level of evaluation will be decided through a prioritisation/decision-making tool but in general the proportionality of an evaluation will be based on: - The length of a project / programme - How much it costs - The expected reach of the project (by this we mean the expected level of impact/number of potential beneficiaries)
+- Is robust, credible and useful: using appropriate evaluation approaches to generate robust evidence, which is perceived as both credible and useful by stakeholders. - Is independent: our evaluations are independently commissioned, monitored and reviewed.
+This ensures that they are objective and robust, producing credible results and increased stakeholder confidence. - Is underpinned by a clear logic model: each project/programme we commission will be underpinned by a clear logic model which maps the logical relationship between the problem we are trying to solve, the mechanisms for change and the intended outcomes (see appendix A for a worked example). - Reflects and reinforces GambleAware's values: evaluation will be undertaken in accordance with GambleAware's values demonstrating a commitment to: - acting with integrity; - being evidence-based; - maximising impact and value for money. - Is proportionate: any evaluation undertaken will be proportionate to the project(s) to be evaluated.
+The level of evaluation will be decided through a prioritisation/decision-making tool (see section 5.
+Decision Making Process) but in general the proportionality of an evaluation will be based on: - The length of a project / programme - The budget - o The strategic importance of a project/programme

-- o The level of innovation - Represents value for money: any external evaluator will be commissioned in line with the GambleAware Procurement and Payment process. - Is thematic: wherever possible evaluations will be grouped under themes so as to deliver multiple project learning compared to evaluating individual projects in isolation. - Is informed by previous evaluation: to ensure a cycle of constant improvement. - Represents best practice: GambleAware is committed to ensuring that developments in evaluation best practice are built into this protocol over time.
+- The expected reach of the project (by this we mean the expected level of impact/number of potential beneficiaries) - The level of innovation - Represents value for money: any external evaluator will be commissioned in line with the GambleAware Procurement and Payment process. - Is informed by previous evaluation: to ensure a cycle of constant improvement. - Represents best practice: GambleAware is committed to ensuring that developments in evaluation best practice are built into this protocol over time.
 This protocol needs to be flexible as a result. - Uses appropriate structure and use of language: it should be possible to condense findings into a short briefing - Has clear objectives: the questions we seek to answer through any evaluation are clearly stated so evaluators know what we are asking them to evaluate.

-A framework for good evaluation
+4. A framework for good evaluation

-While our aim is to contribute to both the wider body of evidence and to national policy, we recognise the importance of evaluating the efficiency of a project alongside its effectiveness for GambleAware's own purposes.
-Furthermore, we recognise that evaluation is an ongoing process and the efficiency of a project will need to be evaluated at more regular intervals.
+While our aim is to contribute to both the wider body of evidence and to national policy, we recognise the importance of evaluating the impact of a project alongside the mechanisms used to achieve its intended outcomes.
+Furthermore, we recognise that changes happen during the life course of a project which sometimes require significant changes to the delivery of planned interventions.
+A major example of this has been the Covid-19 pandemic.
+Evaluations need to be designed in a way which are both appropriately flexible, and sufficiently frequent, to respond to these changes.